Trump fires top U.S. election cybersecurity official who defended security of vote

 “I hope that President-elect Biden will recognize Chris’s contributions, and consult with him as the Biden administration charts the future of this critically important agency,” King said.

+Senator Ben Sasse, who has been a Trump critic, was among the first Republicans to push back against the decision.
+He said in a statement: “Chris Krebs did a really good job — as state election officials all across the nation will tell you — and he obviously should not be fired.”

-Reporting by Eric Beech, Joseph Menn and Christopher Bing; Additional reporting by Elizabeth Culliford.
+Reporting by Joseph Menn and Christopher Bing; Additional reporting by Elizabeth Culliford.
 Editing by Rosalba O’Brien and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.